Fast and frequent service within the Stockton Metropolitan Area (SMA)

 In order to accommodate passengers who are not able to reach their destinations within a rural area, each County Hopper can deviate from its normal route a distance of up to one mile.
 Reservations are required.*

-*Reservations are required two days in advanced for all Hopper deviations.
+*Reservations are required two days in advance for all Hopper deviations.
 Hoppers will deviate up to two times per trip.
-Please call (209) 943-1111 and follow the prompt for Access San Joaquin then Dial-A-Ride certification or deviation reservations
+Please call (209) 943-1111, option 4 for more information.

 Connecting San Joaquin County to Sacramento and Dublin BART